 Yes, the sub-fund invests in target funds with a minimum proportion of sustainable investments, and therefore considers principal adverse impact on sustainability factors.
 As part of the due diligence and selection process, the Portfolio Manager checks if there are processes undertaken by the target fund to consider principal adverse impacts on sustainability factors, such as exclusions of controversial weapons or contraventions of UN Global Compact principles.
+In addition, investment managers must share information on their exclusion policies, i.e. whether exposure to controversial business activities such as weapons, tobacco, gambling and adult entertainment etc., may lead to exclusion of such companies/issuers from the portfolio.

-No
+□ No